asbjornenge/politicus/README.md

 By adding a cost to all actions in Politicus we assure that actors weigh their actions and avoid unecessary noise, bots, etc.

 **Moderation on Policitus is user controlled.**
 Users are in charge of moderation.
-Any use can petition for the removal of any piece of content or user.
+Any user can petition for the removal of any piece of content or user.

+**Politicus itself is user controlled.**
+Politicus has a "constitution"; it's [kernel]().
+The kernel has [variables]().
+Users can peition to change variable and also to replace the kernel.